-When not volunteering her time, Erin can be found with her daughter and husband on her favorite lake—Winnipesaukee—or hiking in the Belknap Range.
+When not volunteering her time, Erin can be found with her daughter, husband, and their dog, on her favorite lake—Winnipesaukee—or hiking in the Belknap Range.
 She also has a love for local food and enjoys cooking for family and friends.

 Jessica Sayers, Conservation Program Assistant

 Jessica is a graduate of New England College where she received a B.A. in Environmental Studies and Sustainability.
 She began her environmental career working for the New Hampshire Department of Environmental Services where she had the chance to conduct river sampling and field data collection.
 Jessica came to NH LAKES in the spring of 2019 in a seasonal position as the Conservation Program Assistant and was made a year-round part of the team the following year.
 Jessica was born and raised in Maine and loves everything about the New England lifestyle.
 When she is not working, she can be found enjoying the outdoors with her husband and two dogs.